Carnegie Mellon Tartans football

 The Carnegie Mellon Tartans football team represents Carnegie Mellon University in National Collegiate Athletic Association (NCAA) Division III competition.
+Ryan Larsen is the head coach and has served since 2022.

 History

+Foundation and early history

+The Carnegie Tech Tartan football team was founded ahead of the 1906 football season, where they competed as independents.
+In their first year of football, the Tartans claimed a modest record of 2-3-2.
+The Carnegie Tech football program continued to have an unconvincing start, as they accumulated a 4-15 record across the 1907 and 1908 seasons.
+This negative trend reversed, however, in 1909 as the Tartans posted their first ever winning record by finishing 5-3-1 under first year head coach Edwin N. Snitjer.

+The 1910s were a decade of mediocrity, with the Tartans regularly finishing close to the .500 mark; however, by the 1920s, Carnegie Tech had become a national contender and regional powerhouse, posting a record of 34-20-4 in the decade.
+This includes a 1928 season, in which the Tartans finished the season ranked number 6 in nation by the AP poll.

 On November 28, 1926, the 6–2 Carnegie Tech football team shut out Knute Rockne's undefeated Notre Dame Fighting Irish 19–0 at Forbes Field.
 It was the only loss for the Irish that season and only the second time they allowed a touchdown.
 The game was ranked the fourth-greatest upset in college football history by ESPN.